usherlabs/logstore/README.md

 More scripts are present on package directories, specific to each use case.

+### Publishing to NPM

+For instructions on how to publish packages to NPM, please refer to [publishing documentation](./.changeset/README.md).

 ## **💡 What Can You Build?**

 In an ever-evolving technological landscape, the possibilities with Log Store are limitless.
 We’re anxious to know what you are up to!